Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 Smart City SystemsReal-time data streamsFaster automated responseContinuous sensor monitoring

-This shift toward data-driven urban management is one of the defining features of modern city development.
+This shift toward real-time, data-driven systems is a defining feature of modern cities.

 Recent Developments in Smart City Technology